Johnson wins 'huge' mandate for swift Brexit in UK election

 Weary Labour candidates said his leadership had played a major role in the defeat.

-“He should have gone many, many, many months ago,” said labour’s Ruth Smeeth, who lost her seat in Stoke-on-Trent.
+“He should have gone many, many, many months ago,” said labor’s Ruth Smeeth, who lost her seat in Stoke-on-Trent.

 The strongly anti-Brexit Liberal Democrats won only 11 seats, a crushing result.
 Party leader Jo Swinson lost her seat to the Scottish National Party (SNP) and resigned.